JoeyDiMart/AI-Web-Scanner/Weekly_Documents.md

 ### Goals for the upcoming week
 - Implement the injection scanner
 - plan for depth in the GetInfo section / resetting scan map

+# Week 12 (11.8.25 - 11.14.25)
+## **Summary / Beginning notes**
+- began work on doing actual injections, planning mostly this week
+- moving driver to each scan file/runner
+- removed cookies since selenium updates/caches them
+- decided on using only one driver for all scans
+- decided on fields to be returned by scans

+### Technical updates
+- added injection to scans/__init__.py
+- ordered arg/return vars
+- removed scanner object cookies
+- returned selenium Driver to main

+### Goals for the upcoming week
+- Complete implementation of Injection.py and print the final results